rstudio/renv/README.md

 ## Learning more

-If this is your first time using `renv`, we strongly recommend reading the [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html) vignette.
+If this is your first time using renv, we strongly recommend reading the [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html) vignette.

-If you have a question about `renv`, please first check the [FAQ](https://rstudio.github.io/renv/articles/faq.html) to see whether your question has already been addressed.
+If you have a question about renv, please first check the [FAQ](https://rstudio.github.io/renv/articles/faq.html) to see whether your question has already been addressed.
 If it hasn't, please feel free to ask on the [RStudio Community forums](https://community.rstudio.com).

-If you believe you've found a bug in `renv`, please file a bug (and, if possible, a [reproducible example](https://reprex.tidyverse.org)) at <https://github.com/rstudio/renv/issues>.
+If you believe you've found a bug in renv, please file a bug (and, if possible, a [reproducible example](https://reprex.tidyverse.org)) at <https://github.com/rstudio/renv/issues>.